 “What is it, are you okay?”
 His body was now fully turned to face her, his face wrinkled with worry and confusion.

 “I just felt something.”

 “Something like what?”

-They stared each other in the face for a while before she slowly lowered her face to her lower region and said in a panic, “The baby.
+They stared at each other for a while before she slowly lowered her face to her lower region and said in a panic, “The baby.
 I think the baby is coming, my water just broke!”

 “Are you serious?
 I thought you were supposed to be due in a week’s time?”

-“Seriously?” she looked at him, her forehead sweating, her chest heaving, “You think now is the best time to interrogate me on when I am supposed to be due?”
+“Seriously?” she looked at him, her forehead sweating and her chest heaving, “You think now is the best time to interrogate me on when I am supposed to be due?”

 “I am sorry, sweetheart, I just . . .”

 “Tony.
 Stop.
 Talking.
 And.
 Drive.
 Me.
 To The Hospital.
 NOW!”

 He drove like a madman to Sahara General Hospital where she was quickly led to the Labour ward.
 His feet ached.
 He fiddled with his car keys.
 Pacing the hospital’s hallway, he curled his wrist and sneaked a peek at his watch.
 It was only fifteen minutes since he was kicked out of the delivery room because he couldn’t hold himself together, yet it felt like seasons had come and gone with him still in that hallway.
 Visions of Eve kicking, tugging on his shirt and cursing the day she first met him came to him in flashes.
 Her cries, stifled cries, echoed off his head.
 At some point, he stood still, took in a deep breath and let it out through his nose, closed his eyes, and tried to mumble a prayer.
 His prayer was incoherent.
 He froze when a hand touched his shoulder, and slowly turned to see Sam followed by an army of everyone he knew.